 The thing is, when it first hits you, it’s out of the blue, and you never imagine this is going to be your life now.
 You take antibiotics, it goes away, you’re generally healthy, so chances are it was just an anomaly.

-Even the second or third time can seem like a bit of a coincidence.
+Even the second or third time you get a UTI it can seem like a bit of a coincidence.
 The words ‘recurrent urinary tract infections’ don’t really register at this stage.
 You figure you just haven’t been sleeping enough.

 Or maybe you’ve been fighting a virus and your immune system is just having a rough time.